WittsMei/GCP-Cloud-Digital-Leader-Learning-Path-Notes/README.md

 # GCP-Notes

-### Databases, Data warehouses, and Data lakes
+### Databases, Data Warehouses, and Data Lakes

-🧠 Combined Architectures (Modern Data Stack)
+🧠 Combined Architectures in the Modern Data Stack
-- In many modern organizations, these components are used together:
+In modern data architectures, organizations typically combine Databases, Data Warehouses, and Data Lakes to support operational efficiency, business intelligence, and advanced analytics such as machine learning.

 - **Databases** store real-time operational data.